Malivil/TTT-Randomat-20/README.md

 Swaps player inventories periodically throughout the round.
 There are some caveats to how this event interacts with special roles:
 - Non-prime Zombies are excluded
 - Prime Zombies will keep their claws
-- Players who received a Killer's inventory will be given a crowbar instead of the Killer's knife
+- Players who received a Killer's inventory will be given a crowbar instead of the Killer's knife/crowbar

 **ConVars**
 \